Toussaint Louverture (1743-1803): Major Facts & Accomplishments

 Eradicated slavery from the island of Hispaniola

-This bold move of Toussaint earned him enormous respect across the Atlantic.
+This bold move earned him enormous respect across the Atlantic.
 After freeing the slaves, he drafted a constitution for the colony and made himself the governor-general for life.
 Clearly, Toussaint was trying to emulate the actions that Napoleon Bonaparte took in France; hence he gave himself absolute powers, made Catholicism the state religion, and invested heavily in his army.
-He did all of this while still trying to remain in the good books of Napoleon Bonaparte, who not only wanted to reinstitute slave in Hispaniola but was also very suspicious of Toussaint.
+He did all of those things while still trying to remain in the good books of Napoleon Bonaparte, who not only wanted to reinstitute slavery in Hispaniola but was also very suspicious of Toussaint.

 Toussaint Louverture laid the pillars upon which Haiti’s independence was attained

-Although he sometimes resorted to very cruel means to attain his political and social goals for Haiti, Toussaint get big points for the actions that he took to end slavery.
-Many of those actions helped set Haiti on its path to independence on January 1, 1804.
+Although he sometimes resorted to very cruel means to attain his political and social goals for Haiti, Toussaint gets big points for the actions that he took to end slavery.
+Many of those actions set Haiti on its path to independence on January 1, 1804.

 Inspired other independence fighters and abolitionists throughout the Atlantic world

 Toussaint Louverture’s successful slave revolution (i.e. the 13-year Haitian Revolution) served as a huge inspiration to other European colonies in the Americas to embark on their respective paths to independence.
 As the crusader of freedom and equality for Blacks, he was often referred to as the Black Spartacus, a reference to the famous ancient Roman gladiator who rallied gladiators to take arms against Rome.